Skip to content

 With that in mind, here's what I was looking for as I tested each free CRM app:

 • Ease of use.
 Using your CRM system should be as easy as using your email client.
-It should also make repetitive actions easier to carry out—things like adding new contact details or tracking deals shouldn't be a time suck.
+It should also make repetitive actions easier, like adding new contact details or tracking deals.

 • Contact and sales management.
-For contacts, I was looking at how many fields there were and if you could create filtered lists for segmentation; for sales, I was looking out for at least one visual sales pipeline that you could customize for your particular sales process.
+For contacts, I was looking at how many fields there were and if you could create filtered lists for segmentation; for sales, I looked for at least one visual sales pipeline that you could customize for your particular sales process.

 • Integration with other apps.
 The more integrations and the more seamless they are, the better.
 Your CRM is your information hub, so it needs to be able to send data to and receive information from your other business-critical apps.